mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Appendix 1

 https://www.youtube.com/watch?v=aoWghI3kvpc
-QuickBooks Online Complete Tutorial
+QBO Complete Tutorial

 Timestamps:
 00:00 Intro
-1:45 Navigate The QuickBooks Online Interface
+1:45 Navigate The QBO Interface
 9:10 Adjust Company Settings and adjust Account Settings
-16:22 Manage The QuickBooks Online Chart Of Accounts
+16:22 Manage The QBO Chart Of Accounts
 26:10 Managing Customer And Vendor Data
 34:07 Managing The List Of Products And Services
 40:05 Entering Your First Transaction, Creating An Invoice
 56:22 First QuickBooks Transaction Practice
-58:35 Finding And Fixing QuickBooks Online Mistakes
+58:35 Finding And Fixing QBO Mistakes
-1:03:42 Delete Transactions In QuickBooks Online
+1:03:42 Delete Transactions In QBO
 1:09:16 Receiving Invoice Payments
 1:18:54 How To Enter Sales Receipts
 1:26:28 Customize QuickBooks Reports With The Journal